Proportion of excisions for primary liver cancer (hepatocellular carcinoma)

 Why this indicator is important

 Primary liver cancer is a cancer that starts in the cells of the liver.
-Some cancers spread to the liver from other parts of the body, but they are known as secondary liver cancers.
+Cancers that spread to the liver from other parts of the body are known as secondary liver cancers.

-The number of people being diagnosed with primary liver cancer increased significantly in NSW over the last 10 years.
+The number of people being diagnosed with primary liver cancer increased significantly in NSW over the past 10 years.

 There are a number of health problems that increase the risk of developing primary liver cancer.
-These include chronic hepatitis B and C infections, drinking alcohol at harmful levels, and being obese.
+They include chronic hepatitis B and C infections, drinking alcohol at harmful levels, and being obese.

 About this indicator

-N = Number of people with a first admission for the specified cancer, 2015–2018.
+N = Annual average number of people with a first admission for the specified cancer, 2016–2019.

 - Data source: Admitted Patient, Emergency Department Attendance and Deaths Register (APEDDR).

 - Resection rate is the proportion of people with a first admission for cancer who underwent a surgical resection.

 - The following LHDs with substantial interstate outflow were excluded: Northern NSW LHD, Southern NSW LHD, Murrumbidgee LHD (including Albury) and Far West LHD.